The Hotel Punta San Martino was built on the foundations of a military bunker, in a spectacular natural scenery.

 Later, during the 1990s, the structure was expanded and became what we see today.

-The resort opened in the summer of 1956 with a special episode
+The hotel opened in the summer of 1956 with a special episode

 of the then highly popular TV quiz game ‘Campanile Sera’, hosted by Mike Bongiorno.